 9. Disconnect between planning cycles;

-provider.
+i-nexus is the leading provider.
 It takes the heavy lifting out of Hoshin/Strategy deployment and execution process.
 You can easily implement, sustain or scale your process with i-nexus.
-Watch this short demonstration of the i-nexus Hoshin Kanri software:

 Whether you are thinking about using Hoshin or have been implementing Hoshin before, i-nexus can help you maximize the achievement of your strategic goals.
 Request i-nexus demo today to learn how we can help your organization.